pukiwiki/pukiwiki/README.en.txt

 NAME

     PukiWiki - PHP scripts for Web pages which can be edited by anyone, at any time, from anywhere.

-        PukiWiki 1.4.5_1
+        PukiWiki 1.4.6_alpha
-        Copyright (C) 2001-2004 PukiWiki Developers Team
+        Copyright (C)
-        License: GPL
+          2001-2005 PukiWiki Developers Team
-        Based on "PukiWiki" 1.3 by yu-ji
+          2001-2002 yu-ji (Based on PukiWiki 1.3 by yu-ji)
-        http://pukiwiki.org/
+        License: GPL version 2 or (at your option) any later version http://pukiwiki.org/

 SYNOPSIS